react-native-audio-toolkit/react-native-audio-toolkit/README.md

 ### iOS

-TODO

-1. Right click Libraries, click Add Files to "ExampleApp"
+1. Right click `Libraries`, click `Add Files to "ExampleApp"`
-2. Select ios/react-native-audio-toolkit/ReactNativeAudioToolkit.xcodeproj
+2. Select `ios/react-native-audio-toolkit/ReactNativeAudioToolkit.xcodeproj`
-3. Select ExampleApp from the Project Navigator, click on the Build Phases tab.
+3. Select `ExampleApp` from the Project Navigator, click on the `Build Phases` tab.
-   Expand Link Binary With Libraries.
-Click the plus and add libReactNativeAudioToolkit.a from under Workspace.
+   Expand `Link Binary With Libraries`.
+Click the plus and add `libReactNativeAudioToolkit.a` from under Workspace.

 Media methods